-COVID-19 Is Making Delivery More Expensive and Harder for FedEx and UPS
+COVID-19 Is Making FedEx and UPS Delivery More Expensive and Harder

-Since the start of the COVID-19 outbreak, the small parcel shipping industry has been front and center to its impact.
-In addition to creating shifts in how carriers must operate their delivery networks, the coronavirus has impacted consumer demand and ramped up the trend[JM1] in ecommerce buying.
+Since the start of the coronavirus outbreak, the small parcel shipping industry has been front and center to its impact.
+In addition to creating shifts in how carriers, FedEx and UPS must operate their delivery networks, COVID-19 has impacted consumer demand and ramped up the trend[JM1] in ecommerce buying.

 This has created a shift in the types of deliveries the carriers are having to make.
 And most of the changes are not positive ones.
-For example, on a recent earnings call, FedEx announced its current Domestic Residential volume is 72% of total packages, whereas it was 56% at this time last year.
-With unprecedented internal delivery network struggles, small parcel carriers are being asked to do more than ever, while still providing reliable, top-quality service.
+FedEx recently announced its current Domestic Residential volume is 72% of total packages, up from 56% this time last year.
+Small parcel carriers are being asked to do more than ever, while still providing reliable, top-quality service.

 The Impact on Shippers’ Costs and Service

-One way UPS and FedEx have dealt with the impact of COVID was to suspend their money-back service guarantees in March.
-Just like that, shippers no longer had a right to a refund for packages that failed to arrive within the designated delivery window.
+UPS and FedEx dealt with the impact of COVID-19 was to suspend their money-back service guarantees in March.
+Shippers no longer had a right to a refund for packages that failed to arrive within the designated delivery window.
 While some people believe this suspension is only temporary, there’s no end date in sight for now.

-The suspension was driven by the severe challenges both carriers’ operating networks have had to work through.
-For example, both FedEx and UPS ceased additional delivery attempts when the economy first shut down; it is estimated that FedEx had around 2 million packages sitting in unutilized trailers for a couple of weeks.
+Driving the suspension was the severe challenges both carriers’ operating networks have had to work through.
+For example, both FedEx and UPS ceased additional delivery attempts when the economy first shut down; an estimated 2 million FedEx packages sat in unutilized trailers for a couple of weeks.
 This stalled FedEx’s organic growth because there was little capacity to bring in new business.
-It was reported that at one point, a two-week implementation of rates and pickups was the minimum time to process new business for what was an otherwise “turnkey” operation.
+At one point, a two-week implementation of rates and pickups was the minimum time to process new business for what was an otherwise “turnkey” operation.

 Both companies also began to enforce Peak Season Surcharges (PSS) in June.
 Typically, implementing a PSS is a tactic that’s used around the holidays during “peak” shipping season to help mitigate the growing costs of large spikes in volume, so the June timing was unusual.
 However, some easing on international surcharges has started, which may be a good sign.

-Now carriers are having to work with lighter-weight packages that require frequent stops and increased mileage in relation to decreased delivery revenue.
+Now carriers are having to work with lighter-weight packages.
+This requires frequent stops and increased mileage in relation to decreased delivery revenue.
 In an effort to adjust to this transformation and mitigate additional operating costs, carriers are clearly relying on PSS.

 The demand for express shipping services, like Overnight Air, has similarly changed.
 Shippers are now choosing slower, more cost-effective options over more expensive premium alternatives post-COVID.
 Express services once accounted for 17% of packages, but now equates to as little as 11%.
 Many blame the suspension of money-back service guarantees for the decline.